Cost-cutting VW bets big to revamp loss-making luxury Phaeton

 His comments echoed VW’s plans to reduce the number of costly parts and drop some non-profitable variants from the German group’s 310-model line-up as Europe’s largest automaker shoulders costs of future growth and investments in lower-emissions technology.

-Revamping the Phaeton will fly in the face of the CEO’s cost-cutting drive, said Evercore ISI analyst Arndt Ellinghorst, adding that switching production of the model to VW’s modular MLB platform could cost as much as 650 million euros ($737.17 million).
+Revamping the Phaeton will fly in the face of the CEO’s cost-cutting drive, said Evercore ISI analyst Arndt Ellinghorst, adding that switching production of the model to VW’s modular MLB platform could cost as much as 650 million euros.

 “Economically speaking, it’s the most irrational project,” London-based Ellinghorst said.
 “Piech and Winterkorn simply cannot let go of their fondness for luxury products.”